How to Count Odd and Even Numbers in Excel (3 Easy Ways)

 Apply VBA Code

-• Thus, we will have the total amount of even numbers.
+• It will output the total amount of even numbers.

 Apply VBA Macro to Count Odd and Even Numbers